space307/pure-index/website/src/content/docs/intro/js-api.md

 };
 ```

-The description of each field can be found in the [configuration section](/pure-index/reference/configuration)
+The description of each field can be found in the [configuration section](/pure-index/reference/configuration).
+Values for optional parameters will be taken from `.pure-index.json` or by default.

 :::caution
 `Item['dir']` should contains full path to the repository